sreee2001/MEFDemo/README.md

 Previous versions of the .NET Framework introduced the Managed Add-in Framework (MAF), designed to allow applications to isolate and manage extensions.
 The focus of MAF is slightly higher-level than MEF, concentrating on extension isolation and assembly loading and unloading, while MEF's focus is on discoverability, extensibility, and portability.
 The two frameworks interoperate smoothly, and a single application can take advantage of both.

-## SimpleCalculator: An Example Application
+## MEFDemo: An Example Application
 The simplest way to see what MEF can do is to build a simple MEF application.

 ## Compile and Run